ITI-THM/ros2_surface_scanner/README.md

-# Entwicklung eines Lasertriangulationssensors zur Oberflächenrekonstruktion mit ROS2
+# A lasertriangulation  sensor with ROS2

-**Autor:** Tristan Elias Wolfram
+**Author:** Tristan Elias Wolfram

-Im Rahmen der Bachelor-Thesis wurde ein Lasertriangulationssensor entwickelt.
-Die Thesis wurde am Institut für Technik und Informatik an der Technischen Hochschule Mittelhessen durchgeführt.
-In diesem Repository sollen die Pakete, die die Softwares des Sensors beinhalten vorgestellt werden
+This Repository introduces the sofware packages for a laser triangulation sensor.
+Thhes sensor is used to rekonstruct surfaces of wood slices.